Conducting Routine Animal Hygiene Tasks

 Health examinations

 Animals that are new to the facility should undergo a basic health examination, especially if they are staying for some time (such as boarding kennels or animal welfare shelters), the following are examples of what examinations may need to be carried out.
-You should also take history from the owner regarding normal behaviour and any health conditions they currently have.
+You should also take a history from the owner regarding normal behaviour and any health conditions they currently have.

 A dog being checked upon physiologically